mlc-ai/mlc-llm/docs/install/software-dependencies.rst

 Vulkan-SDK
 ----------

-Vulkan-SDK is required for building your own models for Vulkan backend.
+Vulkan-SDK is required for compiling models to Vulkan backend.
 However, our `pre-built mlc-ai-nightly wheels <https://mlc.ai/package>`__ already packaged Vulkan-SDK, so there is no need to install it separately.

 Installing Vulkan-SDK is only necessary when user build TVM-Unity from source by following our :ref:`tvm-unity-build-from-source` manual.